82 Million Reasons to Hope

 Heeding Comparative Mythology Professor Joseph Campbell’s advice, I try to joyfully participate in the sorrows of the world.
 For, as Campbell says, “We cannot cure the world of sorrows, but we can choose to live in joy.”

-And so I offer you my opening remarks from the Sustainability Symposium 2020: Improving the Human Condition, which took place on Martin Luther King day.
 I’m delighted to report that the remarkable event achieved its main goal: to illuminate the nexus between sustainability, social equality, and financial abundance.